giovanism/e/content/post/git-log-all-graph-oneline/index.md

 deciding what I want to write about.
 So I dont really plan what I'm going to write.

-> NOTE: This article assume that the reader already has some familiarity with git
+> NOTE: This article assume that the reader already has some familiarity with
-> version control system
+> git version control system.
+> You can go read [A Tale of Three Trees](three-little-trees) or my friend's
+> awesome [Git Handbook](git-handbook) in Indonesian first.

 ## git log